futuredapp/Engineering-Handbook/docs/teams/fullstack/tech_stack/30_devops.md

 # DevOps & Infrastructure

 Our infrastructure is containerized, automated, and deployed via CI/CD pipelines.
-We run on Google Cloud Platform (GCP) and Digital Ocean, managed with Terraform.
+We run on Google Cloud Platform (GCP) and Digital Ocean, sometimes managed with Terraform.

 ## Infrastructure Overview